Jaymesjnr/portfolio/README.md

 ---

 #### 🚀 Let’s Build Something
-Whether you need a quick bug fix, a polished landing page, or a working mobile prototype, I deliver clean, maintainable code—and fast.
+Whether you need a quick bug fix, a functional lwebsite, or a working mobile app/prototype, I deliver clean, maintainable code—and fast.
 Reach out, and let’s get it done.